 Social value to the local community

-- our 2000 families live here within the community
+- our 2000 families live in the community

 - our children go to local schools